 - An accessory building, structure or use when located in the area between the principal building and a public street. - 2.
 The parking of more than one commercial vehicle per dwelling unit or the parking of a commercial vehicle not in compliance with the provisions of Section 3331.1. - 3.
 Major home occupation in accordance with Section 6100. - 4.
-An accessory residential unit (internal or attached) in accordance with Section 6200. - 5.
-Group day care home by a resident occupant. - 6.
+An accessory residential unit (internal or attached) in accordance with Section 6200. - 5. << Reserved for future use >>. - 6.
 Tennis court, paddle tennis court, swimming pool, or other recreational facilities for private use located in the area between the principal building and a public street.